ritzp/CGAssignment8/README.md

 # CGAssignment8

-The purpose of this project is to implement Phong Shading using the OpenGL Shader Pipeline.
+The purpose of this project is to load the bunny object and render it as a triangle mesh.

 <h3>How to Build and Run</h3>
 <h4>Immediate Mode</h4>